 AREAS OF INTEREST

 Over past decades, the amount of data that is required to be processed and analyzed by the computing systems has been increasing dramatically to exascale, which brings grand challenges for state-of-the-art computing system to simultaneously deliver energy efficient and high performance computing solutions.
-Such challenges mainly come from the well-known power wall (i.e. huge leakage power consumption limits the performance growth when technology scales down) and memory wall (including long memory access latency, limited memory bandwidth, energy hungry data transfer and huge leakage power consumption for holding data in volatile memory).
-Therefore, there is a great need to leverage innovations from both device technology and architecture to build an energy efficient and high performance computing platform.
-In order to address the above challenges, in-memory computing within non-volatile memory (NVM) has been proposed as a promising solution to reduce massive power hungry data traffic between computing and memory units, leading to significant improvement of entire system performance and energy efficiency.
+Such challenges mainly come from the well-known power wall (i.e. huge leakage power consumption limits the performance growth when technology scales down) and memory wall (including long memory access latency, limited memory bandwidth, energy hungry data transfer).
+Therefore, there is a great need to leverage innovations from both circuit design and computing architecture to build an energy efficient and high performance non Von-Neumann computing platform.
+In-memory computing has been proposed as a promising solution to reduce massive power hungry data traffic between computing and memory units, leading to significant improvement of entire system performance and energy efficiency.
+Our research focus on:

 Brain Inspired (Neuromorphic) Computing

 Human brains are vastly more energy efficient at interpreting the world visually or understanding speech than any CMOS based computer system of the same size.
-Artificial Neural Networks (ANN) can perform human-like cognitive computing, such as vision, classification, and inference.
-The fundamental computing units of ANN are the neurons that connect to each other and external stimuli through programmable connections called synapses.
+Neuromorphic computing can perform human-like cognitive computing, such as vision, classification, and inference.
+The fundamental computing units of artificial neural network are the neurons that connect to each other and external stimuli through programmable connections called synapses.
 The basic operation of an artificial neuron is summing the N weighted inputs and passing the result through a transfer (activation) function.
-Such neuron transfer functions can be efficiently implemented using ultro-low power spin-transfer torquede devies.
-Compared with state-of-the-art CMOS neuron, spin based neuron can potentially achieve more than two orders of lower energy consumption.
+Such neuron and synapse functions can be efficiently implemented using different emerging post-CMOS device technologies.
 Our research in this area include:

-- Physical modeling of nanoscale emerging devices for potential neuron or synapse applications, such as spin-transfer torque devices and memristors.
+- Physical modeling of nanoscale emerging devices for potential neuron or synapse applications, such as spin-transfer torque devices, domain wall motion devices, magnetic skyrmion and memristors.

-- Exploration of various neuromorphic computing models using spin based neuron, such as Deep Learning Convolutional Neural Network, Spiking Neural Network, Hierarchical Temporal Memory, Oscillatory Neural Network, etc
+- Exploration of various neuromorphic computing models, such as Deep Learning Convolutional Neural Network, Spiking Neural Network, Hierarchical Temporal Memory, Oscillatory Neural Network, etc

 - Cross-layer (device/ circuit/ architecture) co-design for implementing complex machine learning tasks, such as pattern/ speech recognition, semantic reasoning, robotic control and motion detection

-Non-volatile spin-torque switches can be used in designing reconfigurable Boolean logic blocks, which can provide enhanced scalability and energy efficiency resulting from reduced leakage of the spin based memory elements.
+Non-volatile spin-torque switches can be used in designing different logic designs, such as reconfigurable Boolean logic, polymophic logic, stochastic logic, approximate logic designs, which can provide enhanced scalability and energy efficiency resulting from reduced leakage of the spin based devices.